alfa23/portfolio-project-three/README.md

 - [**LucidChart**](https://lucidchart.com/) used to generate project flowchart.

-- [**Google Cloud Platform**](https://cloud.google.com/) was used to connect & configure the APIs used in the project; specifically for Google Drive and Google Sheets integration, including generation of the required creds.json file.
+- [**Google Cloud Platform**](https://cloud.google.com/) was used to connect & configure the APIs used in the project; specifically for Google Drive and Google Sheets integration, including generation of the required credentials file (creds.json).

 - [**amiresponsive**](http://ami.responsivedesign.is/) was used to check how responsive the application is on different devices.